 Love 'em or not?
-Here's how to have your say about grizzly bears in the North Cascades
+Here's how to have your say about grizzly bears in North Cascades

 - Omak – Feb.
 16 at the Annex Facility at Okanogan County Fairgrounds

 - Bellingham – Feb.
-21 at Bellingham Technical College
+21 at Oxford Suites

 - Darrington – Feb.
 22 at Darrington Community Center

-Note: This story was corrected Jan.
-12. The Fish and Wildlife Service updated the Feb.
-21 Bellingham open-house site to Oxford Suites.
-An earlier version of this story gave the site as Bellingham Technical College.